Skip to content

 Data definition (defData)

 The defData function offers additional formatting options for converting a data object into a textual representation.
-It supports rendering objects as YAML, JSON, or CSV (formatted as a markdown table).
+It supports rendering objects as YAML, JSON, or CSV (formatted as a Markdown table).

-// render to mardownified CSV by default
+// render to markdown-ified CSV by default

 defData("DATA", data)